OpenTranslationBible/open-bible/en-GB/27.Daniel/md/daniel-05.md

 Peres: Your kingdom is divided and given to the Medes and Persians.

 ## Daniel 5:29
-Then, at Belshazzar’s command, Daniel was clothed in purple, a gold chain was placed around his neck, and he was proclaimed the third highest ruler in the kingdom.
+Following Belshazzar’s command, Daniel was adorned in purple, a gold chain was placed around his neck, and he was declared the third highest ruler in the kingdom.

 ## Daniel 5:30
-That very night Belshazzar, the Chaldean king, was slain.
+That very night, Belshazzar, the Chaldean king, met his end.

 ## Daniel 5:31
-And Darius the Mede took over the kingdom, at the age of sixty-two.
+And Darius the Mede assumed control of the kingdom, at the age of sixty-two.